-You can help to guide your son/daughter through the process and be supportive, while holding
+You can help to guide your student through the process and be supportive, while holding

 the student accountable to your expectations and those of the University.
 Expect your

 student to set appointments, attend meetings, and fulfill sanctions.
-It
+It is not beneficial

-responsibility to regularly check his/her mail and email and respond to University notices appropriately.
+check his/her Ferris email account and respond to University notices appropriately.

-Ferris State University expects all students to maintain a
+Ferris State University expects all students to maintain a current local and

-I know my student could not have done this, so why is he/she being put through the conduct process?
+I know my student could not have done this, so why is he/she going through the conduct

 Perhaps they did not do

-it, and they are considered not responsible unless proven otherwise at a hearing.
+it, and they are considered not responsible unless proven otherwise at a conduct conference.

 However, please consider that developmentally, college is often a period of exploration,

 experimentation, and testing for students.
 Many are in a period of transition from

 late adolescence to adulthood and could be away from home and the daily influence

 of their parents for the first time.
 As students are testing the beliefs and values

 they have learned at home, they sometimes make choices that are inconsistent with

 these values.
-Such testing is part of the development process and is normal; however, students must also
+Such testing is part of the development process and is normal; however,

-My son/daughter was charged criminally.
-Why does he/she have to go through The Office of Student Conduct too?
+My student was charged criminally.
+Why do they have to go through the conduct process

 Members of the Ferris State University community and their visitors are subject to